SXHXC/Weather-Station-Arduino-MKR1000-Adafruit-IO/README.md

 # Weather station Arduino MKR and Adafruit IO
 This is an example of using Adafruit IO with Arduino  MKR1000 as weather station
 # Update 20/05/2016
-You need replace the file Adafruit_MQTT.cpp
+You need replace the file Adafruit_MQTT.cpp in the library directory.
 This does not support the Arduino MKR1000 and it has a bug when receiving data under this underwritten.